mesonbuild/meson/docs/markdown/Dependencies.md

 ```

 It accepts the keywords 'cmake', 'pkgconfig', 'pkgconfig_define',
-'configtool', and 'default_value'. 'pkgconfig_define' works just like the
+'configtool', 'internal', and 'default_value'. 'pkgconfig_define' works just
-'define_variable' argument to `get_pkgconfig_variable`.
-When this method is
+like the 'define_variable' argument to `get_pkgconfig_variable`.
+When this
-invoked the keyword corresponding to the underlying type of the dependency
+method is invoked the keyword corresponding to the underlying type of the
-will be used to look for a variable.
-If that variable cannot be found or if
+dependency will be used to look for a variable.
+If that variable cannot be
-the caller does not provide an argument for the type of dependency, one of
+found or if the caller does not provide an argument for the type of
-the following will happen: If 'default_value' was provided that value will be
+dependency, one of the following will happen: If 'default_value' was provided
-returned, if 'default_value' was not provided then an error will be raised.
+that value will be returned, if 'default_value' was not provided then an
+error will be raised.

 # Declaring your own